 Because of their positions of power, public servants are given special protections by the Florida legislature.
 The legislature wanted to ensure that persuasion of public servants was done through traditional lobbying channels and not by threats or violence to those in power.
-With that said, white collar attorney Adam L. Bantner, II can help those that have been accused of this type of crime.
-Call 813.416.7965 for your free consultation today!
+With that said, white collar crimes attorney Adam L. Bantner, II can help those that have been accused of this type of crime.
+Call 813.416.7965 for your free consultation regarding white collar crimes today!

 (1) It is unlawful to harm or threaten to harm any public servant, his or her immediate family, or any other person with whose welfare the public servant is interested with the intent to: